amanbolsyn/piano-player/README.md

 ## Bugs/Needs to be done

 + remove Drop and Drag events on mobile
-+ add pause and resume audio
-+ when draggin on safari wrong window container clone appers instead of correct one
++ when dragging on safari wrong window container clone appers instead of correct one
 + optimize and organize js functions
 + organize styles
 + orgonize responsive styles